 Physical Principles are universal and based on natural law.
-They are easy to understand and apply and therefore can be grasped anyone who wants to study ballet or dance in different styles.
-You do not have to be Cecchetti trained or know who he was or what he did.
+They are easy to understand, easy to apply, and can therefore be grasped by anyone who wants to study ballet or other methods of dance.
+You do not have to be Cecchetti trained, nor do you need to know who Cecchetti was, or what he did.
+But much like any fountain of knowledge, it doesn’t hurt to go to the source of that fountain – for information is often somewhat cleaner (and clearer) at the source.

 One by One, Day by Day, these simple principles reveal themselves as elemental to the study of ballet technique….but that is not all.